aohua/redux-state-sync/readme.md

 [<img src="https://img.shields.io/travis/AOHUA/redux-state-sync.svg">](https://travis-ci.org/AOHUA/redux-state-sync)
 [<img src="https://img.shields.io/npm/dm/redux-state-sync.svg">](https://www.npmjs.com/package/redux-state-sync)

-### Why Redux-State-Sync 3.0?
+### Why Redux-State-Sync?

-In redux state sync 1.0, communicate between tabs are fully rely on local storage which means the actions send to other tabs are actually saved in the local storage.
-We also need to use JSON.stringify and JSON.parse while we saving or retrieving it and all localStorage calls are synchronous.
-All of this could cause performance problems.
+It syncs your redux store across tabs with very minimal configuration.

 Thanks to [BroadcastChannel](https://developer.mozilla.org/en-US/docs/Web/API/Broadcast_Channel_API), we now have a more efficient way to communicate between tabs instead of using any type of local storage.
 However, Not all the browsers support BroadcastChannel API for now.
-So I used pubkey's [BroadcastChannel](https://github.com/pubkey/broadcast-channel) to find the best way to communicate between tabs for redux-state-sync 3.0.
+So I used pubkey's [BroadcastChannel](https://github.com/pubkey/broadcast-channel) to find the best way to communicate between tabs for redux-state-sync.
 [BroadcastChannel](https://github.com/pubkey/broadcast-channel) will make sure that the communication between tabs always works.

 ### How to install